tetcoin/as-substrate/contracts/erc20/README.md

 # ERC-20 contract example

-A Parity Substrate ERC-20 smart contract example written in AssemblyScript.
+A Tetcoin Tetcore ERC-20 smart contract example written in AssemblyScript.
 It implements most important parts of the token interface defined by the [Ethereum ERC-20 Token Standard](https://eips.ethereum.org/EIPS/eip-20).

 ### How to compile it